 Find out more about the work of the Balasubrmanian Group on the following links:

 The Gene Genie podcast

 Interview with Professor Balasubramanian - part 1

 Interview with Professor Balasubramanian - part 2

 If you are an outstanding molecular biologist, biochemist, chemist or chemical biologist with interest in nucleic acids you may be just what we are looking for.
-We have Postdoctoral Research Associate positions available to work on our Wellcome Trust and CRUK funded grants.
+We have Postdoctoral Research Associate positions available to work on our Wellcome Trust funded grant.
 For more information click here